juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

   per cent.
 It most cases, it will be closer to 10% to 20%

 You cannot be sure that the respondents are representative.
-People who feel strongly about an issue are much more likely to respond to questionnaires then those who do not---you need to be careful in drawing conclusions based on a small number of responses you asked in your questionnaire.
+People who feel strongly about an issue are much more likely to respond to questionnaires then those who do not—you need to be careful in drawing conclusions based on a small number of responses you asked in your questionnaire.

 **Tips**